 A range of companies supported the Forum and our virtual exhibit hall.
 And, we were treated with a virtual tour a Maine Alpaca farm leaving many wondering how to adopt these hypoallergenic, adorable creatures!

-We will now take all the commitment to change statements and feedback received from attendees to ensure that the final two events (Dec.
-12 and Jan.
+We will now take all the commitment to change statements and feedback received from attendees to ensure that the final event (Jan.
 16) of the 2020 Virtual Family Medicine Clinical Forum hosted on Pathable exceed everyone’s expectations!
 It’s not too late to register for these “live” events on Homeroom, CAFP’s one-stop for education.
 By registering, you will also gain free access to the numerous recorded sessions from the November meeting.

-We are gearing up for our December 12th event when keynote speaker AAFP President Ada Stewart, MD, FAAFP joins us along with key faculty from November.
-We will also return on January 16, 2021 for a final gathering to hear from Rishi Manchanda, MD, MPH, author of The Upstream Doctors.
+We return on January 16, 2021 for a final gathering to hear from Rishi Manchanda, MD, MPH, author of The Upstream Doctors.
 Go to education.familydocs.org/2020FMForum to register!

-To access the recorded content from November, being launched soon, you’ll need to go to Homeroom and register for the 2020 Family Medicine Clinical Forum – RECORDED event.
+To access the recorded content from November, you’ll need to go to Homeroom and register for the 2020 Family Medicine Clinical Forum – RECORDED event.
 It will be free for those who have already registered for the live event with an access code you will receive before launch.